apache/spark/docs/sql-ref-syntax-ddl-drop-view.md

 ---

 ### Description
-Drops the specified view, which was created by the CREATE VIEW statement.
-Because a view is purely a logical construct with no physical data behind it, DROP VIEW only involves changes to metadata in the metastore database, not any data files in HDFS.
+Removes the view, which was created by CREATE VIEW statement.
+DROP VIEW only involves changes in metadata in the metastore database.

 ### Syntax
 {% highlight sql %}
-DROP VIEW [IF EXISTS] [database_name.]view_name
+DROP VIEW [IF EXISTS] [dbname.]viewName
 {% endhighlight %}

+### Parameter

+**dbname**

+*Database* name where view present, if not provided it takes the *current Database*.

+**viewName**

+*View* to be dropped

+**IF EXISTS**

+If specified will not throw exception if *view* is not present.

 ### Example
 {% highlight sql %}
-DROP VIEW USERDB.VIEW1
+DROP VIEW USERDB.USERVIEW
-DROP TABLE VIEW1
+DROP TABLE USERVIEW
-DROP VIEW IF EXISTS USERDB.VIEW1
+DROP VIEW IF EXISTS USERDB.USERVIEW
-DROP VIEW IF EXISTS VIEW1
+DROP VIEW IF EXISTS USERVIEW
 {% endhighlight %}